JustMcAlpin/Integration-Authentication-Platform/README.md

 Credentials are encrypted with AES-256-GCM, and the encryption key is provided via local gradle.properties or env vars.
 Nothing is hardcoded.

-What’s Not
+Excluded Platforms
-I didn’t implement Instagram, TikTok, Facebook, LinkedIn, or X. They either require third-party app approval, secret-based auth, or extra backend setup — and this was already a huge scope for a take-home project.
+Instagram, TikTok, Facebook, LinkedIn, and X weren’t included due to requirements like third-party app approval, backend token handling, or non-standard auth flows.
+Given the scope and time constraints, I focused on platforms that allowed full integration within the demo’s limits.

 Setup
 Clone the repo